supercooldave/supercooldave.github.io/2017/STS/index.md

 #### Structure of deliverables

+Deliverables may be submitted as a document or, after negotiation with the lecturer, delivered as a short presentation  (10--15 minutes).

-All textual deliverables should be properly structured documents, with an introduction, a description of the structure of the document, the body of the document, and a conclusion.
+Textual deliverables should be properly structured documents, with an introduction, a description of the structure of the document, the body of the document, and a conclusion.
 As a rough estimate, there should be 2-5 pages of content in the deliverables, not including intro, conclusion, references, and images.

+Presentations need to be to the point and thus must focus on core issues.

+Presentations offer the advantage of immediate feedback.
+The disadvantage is that you will miss out on feedback on your writing, and you will not build up material to later use in your thesis chapters.

+### D1: Pitch

-## D1: Pitch --- Lecture on Friday, March 24 (wk 12)
+**Due: Lecture on Friday, March 24 (wk 12)**
+{: .blue}

-Each group needs to come up with \emph{up to} 3 project ideas or variations on single idea.
+Each group needs to come up with _up to_ 3 project ideas or variations on single idea.
-These need to be explained and `sold' in
+These need to be explained and "sold" in
     a pitch of up to 10 minutes.
 Slides are optional.

 During the pitch, team members should introduce themselves.

-The pitch can be delivered by any subset of the team, including just one member or all members
+The pitch can be delivered by any subset of the team, including just one member or all members.

+### D2: Requirements

-## D2: Requirements --- Friday, March 31 (wk 13)
+**Due: Friday, March 31 (wk 13)**
+{: .blue}

 During the second week of the course, project teams will need to determined the requirements of the system.
 Requirements must consider both functional